 1. Chairman Adkins called the meeting to order at 7:00.

 Planning and Development Services Director Jonathan Raiche stated for the record that under Section 610.015 of the Missouri Sunshine Law provides that members of the Planning and Zoning Commission who are not physically in the City Hall can participate and vote on all matters when an emergency exists and the nature of the emergency is stated in the minutes.
 So, let the minutes reflect that the U.S., and the World, is in a state of emergency due to the Coronavirus.
 The Missouri Governor and the County Executive directed all citizens to limit the number of attendees for meetings and gatherings to avoid the spread of the Coronavirus.
 Therefore, members of the Planning and Zoning Commission have elected to participate in this meeting electronically so that we are compliant with such Orders and for the public health and safety of each other and the general public.
 To make a comment during the public comment portions of the meeting, you will need to use the following methods.
 If you are accessing the meeting via the Zoom application/program, then you should click the hand icon on the bottom of your screen to “raise your hand”.
 If you are accessing the meeting solely using a dial-in phone line, you will need to “raise your hand” by dialing *9.
 All individuals with raised hands will be called upon and unmuted one at a time.
 Please begin your comment by providing your name and address for the record.
-Also, please note, the chat feature of the Zoom meeting will not be monitored by staff or the Commissioners.
+Also, please note, that the chat feature of the Zoom meeting will not be monitored by staff or the Commissioners.

 Chairman Adkins informed the audience of the procedure for making comments regarding items on the agenda requiring Site Plan Review approval and

-announced that all nine Commissioners were present.
+announced that Commissioners Klippel and Washington were absent and their absence was excused.

-2. Motion was made by Commissioner Salzer-Lutz and seconded by Commissioner Feiner to approve the minutes for the September 2, 2020, meeting as written.
+2. Commissioner Feiner stated paragraph five of Item 5 of the September 16, 2020, minutes should be corrected to state that he asked the question regarding food, alcohol, and music for Teleo Coffee.
+Motion was made by Commissioner Feiner and seconded by Commissioner Evens to approve the minutes for the September 16, 2020, meeting as corrected.

 Roll Call: